 The blog has three types of entries.

-1) Bi-monthly posts written by one of us, or by a guest contributor, offering a reflection on schools and learning.
-We edit these posts for style and content, and generally keep them to less than 1000 words.
-They are posted every other Thursday on the Posts and Profiles page, and organized by category on our Index of Posts page.
+1) Posts written by one of us, or by a guest contributor, offering a reflection on schools and learning.
+These posts appeared over the course of 2012 and early 2013, and are generally less than 1000 words.
+They are organized by category on our Index of Posts page.

 3) Brief reflections on books and articles we’ve read, along with links to interesting videos.
 These appear in alphabetical order by author (or by subject, in the case of the films) on the Literature and Film on Schools and Learning page.